yktoo/yktoo.com/content/blog/0264/index.en.md

 Most of the spectators rushed to the stage as soon as they got in, which is fair enough since you don't spend hours standing in line for nothing.
 But since the *Heineken Music Hall* is a big venue, we managed to land somewhere in the third row.
 {{< imgfig "https://3.bp.blogspot.com/-4dP_DW-FXgw/VlMnH3UO7YI/AAAAAAAAkwE/poUuCmeN8F4/s1600/dsc01104.picasaweb.jpg" "The stage before Amorphis." >}}

-The first band [Amorphis][wiki:en:Amorphis] were from Finland, and being active since 1990, it's older than the headliners.
+The first band {{< wiki "Amorphis" "en" "Amorphis" >}} were from Finland, and being active since 1990, it's older than the headliners.
 Genre: Progressive/Melodic Death Metal.

-The vocalist [Tomi Joutsen][wiki:en:Tomi_Joutsen] is fronting the band since 2005.
+The vocalist {{< wiki "Tomi_Joutsen" "en" "Tomi Joutsen" >}} is fronting the band since 2005.
 Remarkable for his tattoos and a fancy microphone with an advanced hand grip system (suitable for a three-hander).
 {{< imgfig "https://3.bp.blogspot.com/-cu_rFYWdI4E/VlMnHwzMRhI/AAAAAAAAkwE/NQurx1fivLk/s1600/dsc01115.picasaweb.jpg" "Amorphis, the vocalist Tomi Joutsen." >}}

 A good grip is apparently important to keep the mike stable under Tomi's powerful vocal.
 The same goes for the gloves, I'm using them too when lifting weights.

-The keyboardist {{< fl "Santeri Kallio" >}} is hiding somewhere at the back (I didn't even spot him for a while), and further to the right you can see one of the founders of the band the lead guitarist [Esa Holopainen][wiki:en:Esa_Holopainen]:
+The keyboardist {{< fl "Santeri Kallio" >}} is hiding somewhere at the back (I didn't even spot him for a while), and further to the right you can see one of the founders of the band the lead guitarist {{< wiki "Esa_Holopainen" "en" "Esa Holopainen" >}}:
 {{< imgfig "https://4.bp.blogspot.com/-LlSo7SxccxA/VlMnH8ToFAI/AAAAAAAAkwE/emYvye95AP4/s1600/dsc01106.picasaweb.jpg" "Amorphis: Santeri Kallio, Tomi Joutsen, Esa Holopainen." >}}

 {{< fl "Niclas Etelävuori" >}} on the bass and the drummer {{< fl "Jan Rechberger" >}}:
 {{< imgfig "https://4.bp.blogspot.com/-TzTQ6Q5LxTE/VlMnH6L5CkI/AAAAAAAAkwE/52tK-Rkfb3A/s1600/dsc01108.picasaweb.jpg" "Amorphis: Niclas Etelävuori & Jan Rechberger." >}}

-On the left there's another veteran, [Tomi Koivusaari][wiki:en:Tomi_Koivusaari], playing the rhythm guitar since the band's first day:
+On the left there's another veteran, {{< wiki "Tomi_Koivusaari" "en" "Tomi Koivusaari" >}}, playing the rhythm guitar since the band's first day:
 {{< imgfig "https://2.bp.blogspot.com/-9PWUgFUy848/VlMnH2N6BGI/AAAAAAAAkwE/MAHrWht58lc/s1600/dsc01105.picasaweb.jpg" "Amorphis: Tomi Koivusaari, Niclas Etelävuori, Jan Rechberger." >}}

 Below is a video of {{< fl "Sacrifice" >}}: